 It’s an adult affair; Universal Orlando Resort recommends HHN to those over 13.
 Still, if you have kids of any age in tow, that Express Pass comes in handy, especially after a long day on thrill rides.
 There’s only so much excitement a body can take, right?

-This year, there’s a bigger variety of ticket packages available online, including the Frequent Fear Plus Pass, giving you up to 28 nights, including all Sunday through Friday event nights, plus the first and last Saturday nights.
+This year, there’s a bigger variety of ticket packages available online, including the $179 Frequent Fear Plus Pass, giving you up to 25 nights of repeat terror.
 Really?

 In addition to the street performances, haunted houses and vendors, several popular rides and coasters remain open after dark and some are decorated too.
 We certainly got our money’s worth of scare and had a lot of laughs after we got safely back to our hotel.